About Palm Harbor Parks & Recreation

 Origin and History

-The Centre was built in 1999 as the Palm Harbor Senior Center with Penny for Pinellas funds, grants from the state of Florida as well and a significant land-sale proceeds contribution from the North Pinellas Community Action Council.
-A beautiful cornerstone of our community, it fell into financial trouble within four years because it didn’t have any steady, ongoing funding.
-At that time, Parks and Recreation was operating out of a small, local house that had been outgrown.
-Both groups needed a partner.
+The Centre was constructed in 1999 as the Palm Harbor Senior Center using funds from Penny for Pinellas, grants from the state of Florida, and a significant contribution from the North Pinellas Community Action Council from the proceeds of a land sale.
+It quickly became a cornerstone of our community.
+However, within four years, it encountered financial difficulties due to the lack of steady, ongoing funding.
+At that time, the Parks and Recreation department was operating out of a small, local house that had become too small for its needs.
+Both groups were in need of a partner.

-What started as an experimental merger was a success and the ‘‘marriage” of the Senior Center and Parks & Recreation was made permanent in 2004.
-Since then, it operationally became known as Parks & Recreation, the Senior Center, the Activity Center and probably a few other variations on those names.
+In 2004, the experimental merger between the Senior Center and Parks & Recreation was deemed successful and made permanent.
+Consequently, it became known operationally as Parks & Recreation, the Senior Center, the Activity Center, and possibly under other variations of those names.

-The new umbrella of Palm Harbor Parks & Recreation brings it all together for parks and recreation and the community center.
-The stage is set to provide continued support and generate income to sustain our commitment to affordable and accessible programs and services, and firmly establish a course for sustained growth and expansion.
+The new umbrella organization of Palm Harbor Parks & Recreation consolidates parks and recreation activities with the community center.
+Our goal is to continue supporting and generating income to sustain our commitment to affordable and accessible programs and services.
+We also aim to establish a clear path for sustained growth and expansion.

-As we look ahead, we are all confident that Palm Harbor Parks & Recreation and all of its facilities, parks and multi-sport complexes will continue to be the center of the best of Palm Harbor and continue to enjoy a symbiotic and close relationship with the community that founded it.
+Looking forward, we are confident that Palm Harbor Parks & Recreation, along with its facilities, parks, and multi-sport complexes, will remain a central part of Palm Harbor and continue to maintain a strong and mutually beneficial relationship with the community that established it.